urgdog/urg.systems/thonks/td.md

 It's trash, it's stupid, but it's just "cognitive function in a kanban". which is why it works for me, because I have cognitive function.
 Maybe your team doesn't.
-That's ok, stick with your shitpile and 32 person standups.
+That's ok, stick with your epically productive standups.

 ### Workflow Overview
 - Backlog